DutchKevv/Overhead2Crypto/README.md

 # 03-12-2021 BUG fix
-**Cause of a bug, the miner wasn't always starting with previous version.
+**Cause of a bug, the miner wasn't always starting with previous versions.
 Please update.**

 # Eazy Node Miner